 This type of business is owned and managed by one individual.
 There's no legal distinction between the owner and the company, meaning that all debts and after-tax profits are personally yours - this is called 'unlimited liability'.
 Specialist service providers such as plumbers, hairdressers and electricians are often sole traders.

 Sole trader businesses are easy to establish and discontinue, are subject to relatively few regulations, give the owner freedom to make decisions and typically have relatively low running costs.
 The owner is responsible for keeping day-to-day financial records, but hands responsibility for the end-of-year accounts to a professional accountant.

 On the downside, sole trader businesses can be difficult to keep afloat, and owners will often work long hours and take few holidays.
 There's nobody to share responsibility with either, meaning any business weaknesses you have may be exposed.

 Similar to sole traders in the sense that they are subject to unlimited liability, partnerships differ in that they involve two or more people pooling their expertise to own and manage the business together.
 Professional service providers such as dentists, doctors, solicitors and accountants often fall into this category.

 A deed of partnership usually states how much capital each individual has contributed, how profits and losses are to be shared, and which partner is tasked with bookkeeping.
 Each partner pays tax and National Insurance on their individual profit.

-Partnerships usually offer the advantages of shared responsibility, reduced time pressure for each individual, and an increased level of financial clout and specialisation.
+Partnerships usually offer the advantages of shared responsibility, reduced time pressure for everyone, and an increased level of financial clout and specialisation.
 However, making decisions can be difficult.
-What's more, one partner may feel that another isn't putting in sufficient effort, or is earning a disproportionate profit.
+What's more, one partner may feel that another isn't putting in sufficient effort or is earning a disproportionate profit.

 There are two types of limited company: private limited companies and public limited companies.
 The former are often small businesses that don't trade on the stock exchange, while the latter are usually well-known businesses that do.

 Unlike sole traders and partnerships, these businesses are registered at Companies House and have their own legal rights and obligations.
 Ownership is divided into equal parts called shares.
 Anybody who owns one or more shares is a shareholder.